Joins in Tableau: How to Join Data in Tableau 2021

 How to specify Joins in Tableau

 You can define the joins between tables in the physical layer of the data source.
-First, Double-click one the logical table to go to the Join/Union canvas in the physical layer and add joins or unions.
+First, double-click the logical table to go to the Join/Union canvas in the physical layer and add joins or unions.

-Every top-level, the logical table contains at least one physical table.
+Every top-level logical table contains at least one physical table.